Graduate Program: Application Guide and Admissions Requirements

 The Ways to Apply for Free information and FAQ webpage provides comprehensive details about eligibility, options, and deadlines.

-Our Masters of Science (MS) and Doctoral (PHD) programs are our research-based degrees.
+Our Master's of Science (MS) and Doctoral (PHD) programs are our research-based degrees.
 Students in these programs will complete a thesis or dissertation.

 Students should select these programs if they are interested in doing research as a student and exploring research careers.
 Students will work either as graduate teaching assistants or as graduate research assistants in these fully funded programs.
 MS and PHD programs are residential (on campus) only.

 Our Master of Engineering (ME) programs are designed to help working professionals obtain additional credentials and training.
 Students take 30 credits of coursework only in these programs; no thesis or dissertation is required.
-Students are not eligible for graduate assistantships in these programs.
-ME programs are offered online or in person.

 The application deadlines listed for the Department of Mechanical Engineering override all deadlines published by any other CSU website or publication.